 While our program is rooted in the materials of literary history, medieval to post-postmodern, interdisciplinarity is more than an aspirational slogan here.
 It is no accident that English faculty members founded both the university’s American Culture Studies major and its Interdisciplinary Project in the Humanities, or that our professors have headed the campus-wide Center for the Humanities and the Modeling Interdisciplinary Inquiry postdoctoral program endowed by the Mellon Foundation.
 Many of our classes are designed to promote movement across humanities units and disciplines, from History to Comparative Literature, African American Studies to the recently established Center on Religion and Politics.
-As a complement to their grounding in Anglophone literature, our PhD students may earn certificates in American Culture Studies, Film and Media Studies, Translation Studies, and Women, Gender, and Sexuality Studies, and Data Science in the Humanities.
+As a complement to their grounding in Anglophone literature, our PhD students may earn certificates in American Culture Studies, Film and Media Studies, Translation Studies, Women, Gender, and Sexuality Studies, and Data Science in the Humanities.
 The Humanities Digital Workshop, co-directed by an English professor, offers summer fellowships during which graduate students design and build digital humanities projects alongside Washington University faculty.

 We believe that intellectual community is fostered by such concrete working relationships between professors and students and offer collaborative teaching opportunities with experienced faculty.
 No student is required to teach during his or her first two years of graduate study, however.
 Without exception, admitted students are funded through fellowships during their four semesters of required coursework.
 Starting in their fifth semester, students teach one course per term in intimate classes capped at fifteen.
 Teaching assistantships and co-teaching positions in advanced undergraduate literature classes then follow.
 In their fifth or sixth year, PhD candidates are awarded a one-year dissertation writing fellowship freeing them from all other service.
 Graduate students in good standing can expect six years of full funding in all.
 A detailed year-by-year account of the course of the PhD program can be found in our English Graduate Student Handbook.